Tredis/Reverse-engineer-of-css-flex-dimension-calc/README.md

 firefox: content height is passed down only from column and inline, but not from row or block (except through stretch! (again :row obviously))
 ...which is silly since column is like block and row is like inline, ugh.

+inherit copies and pastes the prop, doesn't pass down any calculated values from parent.

 Main-algo:
 flexBasis(+grow/shrink) -> height/width
 (Remember, flex can be implied and still override explicit height/width, see __)